vikander86/OOP_lab4/README.md

 By creating a function in a different header, I could improve the readability and overall structure of the code.

+I first used the vector variable:

+    std::vector<Vehicle*>

+Which does work, as it creates raw functions!
+THis is when i learned about unique_ptr and how powerfull this toolset is.
+Having raw pointers requires memory management, thus I had to delete every object in the vector to not have memory leaks.
+Using unique_ptr lets the compiler automaticly handle the this memory and delete it as soon as it goes out of scope.

 A problem that occured was when creating unique pointers and trying to add them to the vector.
 I used the following line:

     vehicleList.push_back(vehicle)